abcnorio/aas-mult/Readme.md

 The `R` script allows to work on an arbitrary number of images + videos + different variations for each type.
 But it does not mix or allows to use multiple profiles, For that one can write a wrapper that calls the `R` script and just hands over the `.json` profile(s).

 The probablity distributions are fixed (see explanations).
-One can change the script to allow for a selection of distributions to draw values from it.
+One can change the script to allow for a different selection of distributions to draw values from it.
 The `create.samples()` function is the one where to look at.

 ## DISCLAIMER

 Although the tutorial was tested under varying conditions, we cannot rule out any possible errors.
 So we do not guarantee anything but to advice that users should use their common sense along with their intelligence and experience whether a result makes sense and is done properly or not.
 Thus, it is provided "as is".
-Use common sense to compare what is meant to do and you do and what is your computer setup (network, etc.).
+Use common sense to compare what is meant to do and you do and what not what you want or need or be able to allow.

 NO WARRANTY of any kind is involved here.
 There is no guarantee that the software is free of error or consistent with any standards or even meets your requirements.
 Do not use the software or rely on it to solve problems if incorrect results may lead to hurting or injurying living beings of any kind or if it can lead to loss of property or any other possible damage to the world, living beings, non-living material or society as such.
 If you use the software in such a manner, you are on your own and it is your own risk.